 The Pull The Cork favourite canned wine option is the Ferdinand Wines Albarino.
 This is produced by Evan Frazier, whose day jobs sees him working as assistant winemaker at the infamous Kongsgaard cellar.
 He was determined to produce wines from Spanish varieties only, and this Albarino is an absolute joy!!
 It’s attractively fragrant; a savoury and floral wine with orange peel and lime zest, lemongrass, quince and grapefruit aromas and flavours.
 Lees ageing in neutral oak gives the wine finesse, sophistication, and a hint of nuttiness – a pleasing complement to the variety’s balance of natural acidity, slight bitterness, and salty finish.
 Puts many a Spanish Albarino to shame!

-We asked a few wine enthusiasts what their thoughts on trends for 2019 would be…
+We asked a few wine enthusiasts what their thoughts on wine trends for 2019 would be…

 Sean Evans from The Geordie Wine Guide commented on the 2019 trends, “In 2019 I reckon we’re going to see more wines being made in Qvevri.
 Amphora wines are becoming really popular but there’s something fascinating about burying a great big pot in the ground.
 The wine is in touch with the earth, it’s the way they’ve been doing it for thousands of years in Georgia.
 There are even English winemakers like Ben Walgate giving it a go with Cider and Wine in Sussex!”